fusioncharts/dev_centre_docs/map-guide/customizing-your-map.md

 Given below is the data used to build the map

-{% embed_data {"source": "map-guide-world-population-legend-with-icons-custom-fonts.js"} %}
+{% embed_data map-guide-world-population-legend-with-icons-custom-fonts.js %}

 ## Using short names in tooltips

 Tooltips in maps show the full name of the entity along with the value by default.
 The tooltip can be configured to show only the short name.
 In the chart below, we have set the labels to show the entity full names and the tooltip shows the short name.

-{% embed_chart {"source": "map-guide-world-population-legend-with-icons-sname.js", "id": "6"} %}
+{% embed_chart map-guide-world-population-legend-with-icons-sname.js %}

 The attribute used to customize tooltips is explained here